bearz-io/js/@spawn/deno/README.md

 ## Overview

-The node module wraps the node cli to provide a simple way to execute javascript using the node runtime.
+The deno module wraps the deno cli to provide a simple way to execute javascript using the deno runtime.

 The module relies upon the [@bearz/exec][exec] module and has the same basic usage as the `Command` and `ShellCommand` class.